certara/pyDarwin/docs/Example2.rst

     "temp_dir": "u:/pyDarwin/example2rundir",
     "output_dir": "u:/pyDarwin/example2/output",

 It is recommended that the user set the directories to something appropriate for their environment.
-If directories are not set the default is:
+If directories are not set, the default is:

 ::